Framed bordism and Lagrangian embeddings of exotic spheres: Construction of a smooth manifold with corners

 Recall that the inclusion $\cod{1}{L}$ into $\cF_{\cod{1}{L}}(L)$ requires the choice of a section of an $\Aut(D^2,-1)$ bundle.
 The gluing theorem of Lemma \ref{lem:smooth_structure_compactification_codim_1_stratum} determines such a section away from a compact subset in $\cod{1}{L}$, which we extend globally (there are no obstructions since $\Aut(D^2,-1)$ is contractible).
 Moreover, we choose the compact subset $K \subset \cod{1}{L}$ to be sufficiently large so that its interior together with the image of $\Gcod{3}{1}$ form a cover of $\cod{1}{L}$.
 Finally, we assume that the right inverse chosen in \eqref{eq:fibre_product_right_inverse} satisfies the following property:

 Let us briefly explain the construction of this induced right inverse: for each pair $(u, \theta, v)$ in this neighbourhood, $v$ comes equipped with two marked points obtained as the images of the two marked point which stabilize a sphere bubble.
-The image of $Q_{\cod{1}{L}}$ is the set of tangent vectors whose projection to $\bC \bP^{n-1}$ vanishes at one of the two points, and lie on a prescribed hypersurface at the other.
+The image of $Q_{\cod{1}{L}}$ is the set of tangent vectors whose projection to $\bC \bP^{n-1}$ vanishes at one of the two points, and lies on a prescribed hyperplane at the other.

 \begin{lem} There exists a continuous gluing map